iwcharlton/minecraft-monitor/README.md

 Installation is not 100% necessary to use the monitor as a command line script.

-Installation as a package using:
+Installation as a package can be done with standard setup, using:

 ```
 python setup.py install